 2. To ignore a Class

-A class could have numbers of test methods and some of them might not be required in execution due to some reasons like partial implemented and so on, then we use @Ignore annotation to skip them.
+A class could have number of test methods and some of them might not be required in execution due to some reasons like partial implemented and so on, then we use @Ignore annotation to skip them.

-Below is the example that a class has two @Test methods, one is with @Ignore annotation and second @Test is without @Ignore annotation.
+Below is the example that a class has two @Test methods, one is with junit @Ignore annotation and second @Test is without @Ignore annotation.

 After execution the JUnit result will look like this as displayed in below screenshot:

-@Ignore can also be used with Class to skip the whole class means all the @Test methods inside a class will be skipped.
+JUnit @Ignore can also be used with Class to skip the whole class means all the @Test methods inside a class will be skipped.